Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Residual Mechanisms and Property-Specific Effects

 \section{Residual Mechanisms and Property-Specific Effects}

-Were format loss the whole story behind Section~\ref{sec:measurement-problem}'s results, two observations would be inexplicable.
-Content-preserving scaffolds leave format intact but still produce benchmark-specific effects.
-Multi-agent degrades BBQ disambiguated items by $-25$~pp, for instance.
-And 11--60\% of the map-reduce degradation persists even after option-preserving variants have shut the format channel.
-What these residuals have in common is sensitivity to what the scaffold prompts \emph{say}.
-Property-specific language in the scaffold can invoke or suppress safety behaviours regardless of whether the scaffold also restructures the evaluation format.
+Two findings sit outside Section~\ref{sec:measurement-problem}'s format-loss reading.
+Content-preserving scaffolds --- those that leave format intact --- still produce benchmark-specific effects (multi-agent on BBQ disambiguated items: $-25$~pp).
+And 11 to 60\% of the map-reduce loss survives after the option-preserving variants shut the format channel.
+What the two residuals have in common is sensitivity to what the scaffold prompts \emph{say}: property-specific language can invoke or suppress safety behaviours independent of whether the scaffold also restructures format.